Rainbow Swash: Description

-when the original LNG tank was torn down.

 History

-In 1971, then–Boston Gas Company president Eli Goldston commissioned Corita Kent to paint the Rainbow Swash design on one of two adjacent LNG tanks facing Boston's Southeast Expressway.
-The original design was painted on an 8-inch (20 cm) scale model, from which 20 painters reproduced the work on the 140 ft high tank.
+In 1971, the president of Boston Gas, Eli Goldston, commissioned Kent to paint the Rainbow Swash design on one of two adjacent LNG tanks facing the Southeast Expressway.
+She painted the original design on an 8-inch (20 cm) scale model, and 20 painters reproduced the work on the tank.

-Since the 1970s, the Rainbow Swash has been controversial.
-The mural was criticized as purportedly featuring a profile of Vietnamese Leader Ho Chi Minh's face in its blue stripe.
+Since the 1970s, the Rainbow Swash has been criticized as purportedly featuring a profile of the North Vietnamese Communist leader Ho Chi Minh's face in its blue stripe.
 Kent was a peace activist, and some believe she was protesting the Vietnam War, but Kent herself always denied embedding such a profile.

-In 1992, the original rainbow-painted LNG tank was torn down and the Rainbow Swash was recreated on the adjacent tank despite objections from veterans groups.
-However, the blue stripe is less pronounced in the 1992 reproduction.
+The original tank was demolished in 1992, and the design transferred to the other, about 250 feet to the east, despite objections from veterans groups.
+However, the blue stripe is less pronounced in the 1992 version.

-In 2000, Boston Gas was acquired by Keyspan and the Keyspan logo replaced the Boston Gas logo under the rainbow.
-Keyspan was acquired and merged into National Grid plc and the National Grid logo was placed over the Keyspan logo in September 2007.
+The branding beneath the rainbow has changed with the tank's owner: first Boston Gas, then KeySpan in 2000, and National Grid in 2007.

 Incidents

-A noted photographer, James Prigoff, ended up in a United States Department of Homeland Security database after photographing the Rainbow Swash.
-The ACLU of California is currently suing the Federal Government calling into question the legality of the Suspicious Activity Reporting program which was used to report the photographer.
+A noted photographer, James Prigoff, was added to a Department of Homeland Security database after photographing the Rainbow Swash.
+The ACLU of California sued the Federal Government in 2014, calling into question the legality of the Suspicious Activity Reporting program which was used to report the photographer.
 In February 2019 the Ninth Court of Appeals affirmed an earlier finding for the government.